 Ruby Slippers Oakleaf Hydrangea for Sale

-This compact and colorful shrub is perfect for smaller landscapes, hedges, and are particularly astonishing in woodland gardens.
-When cut and dried, the flowers never fade and are a striking addition to any interior.
+This compact and colorful shrub is perfect for smaller landscapes, and hedges, and is particularly astonishing in woodland gardens.
+The popular garden shrub also works to attract pollinators and is great for cut flower arrangements.

 |Mature Width:||4 to 5 Feet|

 |Classification:||Broad leaved deciduous shrub, mid-summer flowering|

 |Sunlight:||Part sun to part shade|

 |Habit:||Upright, densely branched|

 |Flower Color:||White flowers in summer turn red in fall|

 |Foliage:||Dark green turning reddish mahogany in the fall|